1

 EDUCATION AND EXPERIENCE

+1-2 years of experience.
+Knowledge of principles and processes for providing customer service.
+To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
+The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Ability to read, analyze and interpret common documentation.
 Ability to respond to common inquiries or complaints from team members, regulatory agencies or members of the staff.
 Ability to write and present information to management in a reasonable manner.
-Ability to perform normal mathematical computations in regards to the implementation of current duties.
-Ability to define problems collects data, establish facts and draw valid conclusions.
+Ability to perform normal mathematical computations about the implementation of current duties.
+Ability to define problems collects data, establish facts and draws valid conclusions.
 Ability to interpret an extensive variety of instructions and deal with several variables.

 PHYSICAL REQUIREMENTS & WORKING CONDITIONS